xodio/xod/docs/tutorial/nodes-and-links/README.md

 The `PORT` defines what physical pin corresponds to the node.
 Select the node by clicking on it.
-You’ll see the *Inspector* sidebar with the properties of the selected node, i.e. our `digital-output`.
+You’ll see the *Inspector* sidebar with the properties of the selected node, i.e. our `digital-write`.

 ![Inspector](./inspector.png)